Tuesday, October 17, 2023

 PS2: When this morning I was downtown, I saw whole families helping my friends.

 Wearing their caps, "Freiburg packt an" (Freiburg lends a hand), they worked on the unsealed surfaces below the trees planted along the street.
-They loosened the soil for better water absorption, planted some flowers, and finally watered the whole surface.
+They loosened the soil for improved water absorption, planted some flowers, and then watered the entire surface.

 This view saved my day.